-Founded in 1999, The New Shul is a progressive, independent, creative community in Greenwich Village exploring meaningful ways to experience Jewish life and ritual in the 21st century.
-We have nearly 150 households and over 100 students in our vibrant and creative religious school, a place where families learn together and parents are partners with teachers in passing Judaism to their children.
+Founded in 1999, The New Shul is a progressive, independent, creative community in Greenwich Village and Brooklyn exploring meaningful ways to experience Jewish life and ritual in the 21st century.
+We are comprised of nearly 200 Core Members and a growing group of Seed Members, with a diverse calendar of spiritual and cultural offerings, a thriving Hebrew school where families learn together and parents are partners with teachers in passing Judaism to their children.

-The New Shul offers adults a path home to their Jewish heritage, where questioning is not only tolerated but encouraged, where men and women can open new doors to their spirituality through learning that excites the mind and ignites the soul.
+The New Shul offers adults a path home to their Jewish heritage, where questioning is not only tolerated but encouraged, where friends can open new doors to their spirituality through learning that excites the mind and ignites the soul.
 Ours is a community where heart and hand are united, where people rise together to face the challenges of trying to heal a broken world.

 We invite you to join us in our ongoing work to build a context for Jewish community that is joyous, meaningful, and relevant to our contemporary lives.